Telenav/lexakai/README.md

 ### Automatic Method Groups <a name = "automatic-method-groups"></a>&nbsp;![](http://www.kivakit.org/images/gears-32.png)

 The *@UmlMethodGroup* annotation can be avoided if the switch *-automatic-method-groups* is set to *true* (which is the default).
 In this case, the best guess will be made based on method name and parameter patterns as to which group a method most likely belongs.
 When the guess is inaccurate, or no guess is made, an *@UmlMethodGroup* annotation can be applied to correct the result.
-The set of patterns that are used to determine automatic groups is in a file called *lexakai.groups* in the documentation folder.
+The set of patterns that are used to determine automatic groups is in a file called *lexakai.groups* in the Lexakai settings folder.
 This file can be customized for a particular project.
+An explicit annotation can be used to override any automatic group assignment(s) for a method.

 <img src="https://www.kivakit.org/images/horizontal-line-128.png" srcset="https://www.kivakit.org/images/horizontal-line-128-2x.png 2x"/>